 3. or, if they fail to adhere to the conditions of enrollment established by the Committee on Academic Progress.

 The time period of dismissal will be for at least one semester (fall or spring).
 Students requesting to return to Luther after the dismissal period must have approval from the Committee on Academic Progress.
-Students may initiate the readmission process by contacting the Registrar's Office.
+Students who wish to apply for readmission begin the process by contacting the Registrar's office and Student Academic Support Center.
+Applications for readmission are reviewed twice a year, in January and June.
+Students should contact college offices at least one month in advance to begin the process.

 An itinerant student is defined as a Luther College student who intends to participate in an off-campus academic program under the auspices of an accredited college or university other than Luther College, provided prior approval has been granted.
 Such a program may be a foreign study program or a course of study at another American university, used to enhance the major program at Luther.
 This is normally done during the sophomore or junior year.